How to Answer “Tell Me About Your Work Experience”

 Using the STAR Method to Structure Your Answer

-The STAR Method is a simple way to organize your answer by keeping it focused on results.
+The STAR Method is a clear way to explain your work experience in interview examples.
 Each part of STAR (Situation, Task, Action, Result) helps you tell a clear, structured story that highlights your impact.

 - Situation